Its-Adi-Kashyap/COMP_3040_Assignment_3/README.md

 # Transit API

-Transit API allows user to get all kinds of information about the various transit options provides throughout Manitoba.From mode of transport, destinations, routes etc.  This API would be highly benifical for a number of areas including tourism industry, local transit applications. map feartures etc.
+The Transit API enables users to access comprehensive information about various transit options available throughout Manitoba.
+By providing details on modes of transportation, destinations, routes, and more, this API proves highly beneficial for several sectors, including the tourism industry, local transit applications, and map features.

 ### Endpoints:

-The API will have the following endpoints.
+The API offers the following endpoints.

 - `GET /api/route/{start point,end point}`
 - `GET /api/route/{id}`
 - `GET /api/mode/{route_id}`

 ##### Parameter:

-* start point(string)= The place where the route starts.(required)
+* start_point (string) - The place where the route begins (required).
-* end point(string)= The final point of the route.(required)
+* end_point (string) - The final point of the route (required).
-* route_id(int)= The id of the route.(required)
+* route_id (int) - The ID of the route (required).

 ### Resources:

 This API has the following resources:-

 #### 1. Route

-Route is the resource that returns the specified route by the parameter which cointains information given below:
+The Route resource returns the specified route based on the provided parameters.
+It contains the following information:

 ```
 {
     "Mode": "string"